 When last I blogged I had plans to sew every day.
 Since almost a year has passed since then it may seem as if I must not have met that goal.
 Truth is, I didn't sew EVERY day, but pretty close to it for several months, if not sewing then definitely knitting.
 I just didn't blog any of it.
 At first because I was making things to give people for Christmas and didn't want to ruin the surprise for anyone by putting it on my blog.
 Then, because my computer died.
-And then the camera died.
+And t

 Plus, I am lazy.
 I'll blog if it's easy, but not if it isn't.
 Now it is easy again because I got a Macbook which I love more than pretty much anything else I've ever owned, and even though we still haven't replaced the digital camera I figured out how to use the PhotoBooth feature to make images that are plenty good enough for blogging with.